 - Boarding pass.
-While mobile boarding passes are often used nowadays, it’s best to also have a printed copy, just in case your internet connection isn’t working.
+While mobile boarding passes are often used nowadays, it’s best to also add a printed copy to your carry-on packing list, just in case your internet connection isn’t working.

 - Printed full itinerary.
 Some countries need you to present proof that you are going to leave once you’re done visiting things.
 Therefore, it’s best to have a copy of your full itinerary in your important documents, plus some other evidence that you’ll be leaving the country (e.g. your return flight ticket).